Mama, let me ask you a question.

-The answer is yes, they are stimulated, but what I mean is that you want to stimulate their body so it will release toxins which will help them get over whatever is causing the fever in the first place.
+Yes, they are stimulated, but what I mean is that you want to stimulate their body so it will release toxins.
+This will help them get over whatever is causing the fever in the first place.

-One way to do that is with a ginger bath.
+One way to do that is with a ginger detox bath.

 Ginger is more than just a food… it’s an herb and a mighty strong one.
 It’s used for all sorts of things from settling the stomach, to thinning the blood, to decreasing inflammation, to speeding up circulation and inducing perspiration.

-When you use a ginger bath to stimulate your child’s body during a fever it speeds up their circulation, makes them sweat, and that helps toxins to leave the body.
-By getting rid of extra toxins you’re giving the body a leg up in it’s fight against whatever is causing your child’s fever in the first place.
+When you use a ginger detox bath to stimulate your child’s body during a fever, it speeds up their circulation, makes them sweat, and that helps toxins to leave the body.
+By getting rid of extra toxins you’re giving the body a leg up in its fight against whatever is causing your child’s fever in the first place.

-Now let’s look at how to give a ginger bath during a fever correctly.
+Now let’s look at how to give a ginger detox bath during a fever correctly.

-3 Things To Remember With Detox Baths During Fevers
+Three Things To Remember When Doing a Detox Bath for Fevers

 When your child has a fever, they’re hot and they don’t feel good.
 Their body may even ache a bit.
 So, when you’re giving them a ginger bath to encourage detoxification, you want to remember a few simple things.